 The single largest user of water in the Region is the energy sector.
 Hydroelectric power generation takes are concentrated around Mount Ruapehu and on the Mangahao River.
-The amount of water used for power generation has not changed significantly in the past decade. although there is potential for more hydroelectricity generation in the Region over the next decade.
+The amount of water used for power generation has not changed significantly in the past decade.

-In contrast, with the exception of consented water supply abstraction from surface water, other uses have steadily increased over the past few decades in response to stock numbers increasing, and the establishment of industrial plants.
+In contrast, other uses have steadily increased over the past few decades in response to towns growing, stock numbers increasing, and the establishment of industrial plants.
 In recent years there has been a dramatic increase in water demand.
 From 1997 to 2004, consented groundwater takes almost doubled and consented surface water takes more than doubled (Table 6.1).

-Table 6.1 Change in consented water abstraction volumes from 1997 to 2004 2009, 9 excluding hydroelectric power generation 8
+Table 6.1 Change in consented water abstraction volumes from 1997 to 2004, excluding hydroelectric power generation

-1997 to 2004 2009 percentage change in consented water takes -Source Sector 1997 (m3/d) 2004 2009 (m3/d) Increase (%) Groundwater All Sectors 287,000 290,172 425,000 537,179 + 45% +85% Surface water Agriculture 70,668 291,949 385,579 + 313% +446% Industry 38,835 56,003 97,782 +44% +152% Water supply 162,024 219,088 133,259 +34% -18% All Sectors 271,527 567,040 616,620 + 108% +127%
+1997 to 2004 percentage change in consented water takes

+Source Sector 1997 (m3/d) 2004 (m3/d) Increase (%)

+Groundwater All Sectors 287,000 425,000 +45%

+Surface water Agriculture 70,668 291,949 +313%

+Industry 38,835 56,003 +44%

+Water supply 162,024 219,088 +34%

+All Sectors 271,527 567,040 +108%

-The greater the amount of water taken from a waterway body, the greater the potential impact on instream life, recreational activities (including2 fishing and swimming), cultural/spiritual values and the ability of the waterway body3 to assimilate waste.
-Even more As 2 important than as 2 the volume of water abstracted is the timing of abstraction.
+The greater the amount of water taken from a waterway, the greater the potential impact on in-stream life, recreational activities (fishing and swimming), cultural/spiritual values and the ability of the waterway to assimilate waste.
+Even more important than the volume of water abstracted is the timing of abstraction.
 Rivers in the Region experience natural low flows during summer, which coincides with the period of greatest demand.
-The taking of water during winter higher flows generally has little impact, but even small takes during summer low flow conditions can have major impacts and measures which avoid the adverse effects from takes during the more critical summer low flow conditions should be encouraged.
-Maintaining natural flow variability is important for the habitat requirements of fish species, natural character and water quality 10.
-The ever-increasing demand on the Region's our surface water resource means that we must manage it must be managed2 to ensure that the water taken is used efficiently, and is therefore available to as many users as possible.
+The taking of water during winter generally has little impact, but even small takes during summer low flow conditions can have major impacts.
+The ever-increasing demand on our surface water resource means that we must manage it to ensure that the water taken is used efficiently, and is therefore available to as many users as possible.

 Groundwater monitoring indicates that groundwater levels are stable and research indicates that there is sufficient water for all users at a regional scale.
 A recent increase in large groundwater takes along the west coast has raised the potential for saltwater intrusion.
 This occurs when enough water is removed from an aquifer to allow seawater to migrate inland.
 Groundwater contaminated with saltwater is no longer suitable for irrigation or as stock water.
-Seawatercontaminated groundwater will clear with time, but the timescale is measured in centuries.
+Seawater-contaminated groundwater will clear with time, but the timescale is measured in centuries.